Attendance and Make-Ups

-- Teachers should be addressed with respect.
-Ms. Courtney, Ms. Diane, Ms. Heather, Mr. Mark; unless otherwise instructed by the individual teacher.
-This is to help the students maintain a more professional demeanor.
+- To maintain a professional relationship, teachers should be addressed with respect, i.e. Ms. Courtney, Ms. Heather, Mr. Mike... unless otherwise instructed by the individual teacher.

 - No gum, food or drinks are permitted in the dance studios or dressing rooms.